 The unit circle is a unifying idea in mathematics that connects many useful concepts together.
 This article goes over the basic properties of the circle using interactive examples and explains how they connect to the trigonometric functions and pythagorean theorem.

-The trigonometric identites are a set of equations derived from the properties of the right triangle.
+The trigonometric identites are a set of equations derived from the properties of the right triangle and the circle.